 GERMANIC STUDIES RECEIVES NATIONAL RECOGNITION

 Welcome to Germanic Studies at Indiana University, a dynamic and diversified department with a rich tradition.
 We offer demanding yet flexible programs in modern literary and cultural studies, medieval philology, theoretical linguistics, as well as instruction in three modern languages besides German.
 Our undergraduate students work closely in small group settings with highly trained instructors and faculty members who have won numerous teaching awards.
 Many participate in programs we maintain in Freiburg, Germany, and Graz, Austria.
 We urge our graduate students, who come to us from across the country and all parts of the world, to work at a high level of theoretical sophistication and to develop their skills as innovative and imaginative teachers.
 Nearly all find work in faculty positions at research universities and liberal arts colleges.

 Ours is perhaps the most congenial Germanic Studies Department in the country; it is also one of the most challenging.
-If you are passionately driven by intellectual curiosity — join us!Kari Ellen Gade, Department Chairperson
+If you are passionately driven by intellectual curiosity — join us!Fritz Breithaupt, Department Chairperson __________________________________________________

 News & Events

-- New English-Language Summer Program in Berlin Spend next summer in Berlin and learn about how the city deals with its past and imagines its future.
-Take a new four-week summer course, taught by IU faculty in English.
+- English-Language Summer Program in Berlin Spend next summer in Berlin and learn about how the city deals with its past and imagines its future.
+Take a four-week summer course, taught by IU faculty in English.
 To learn more, click here.
 For a first-hand account of last year's program, see the student blog